Superconductor-Insulator Transition and Fermi-Bose Crossovers

 Here $(k_x,k_y)$ lie in the triangular lattice Brillouin zone and $k_z$ takes on values $0$ (and $\pi$) for the bonding (and antibonding) band.
 For fixed $n\!=\!1$, this implies a transition from a band insulator (gap $E_g^0 = 2t_\perp - 9t$) to a metal at $t= 2 t_\perp/9$; see Fig.~\ref{PhaseDiagram}(a).
 At $U\!=\!0$ the $(t,\mu)$ phase diagram looks qualitatively similar to Fig.~\ref{PhaseDiagram}(b), except that the insulating ``lobes'' are triangular in shape with $\mu_c/t_\perp\!=\!\pm1$ and the SC is replaced by a metal.
 (See Fig.~\ref{PhaseDiagramTightBinding} in Appendix A).

 Next consider the ``atomic'' limit $t\!=\!0$, for which the lattice breaks up into disconnected (vertical) rungs.
 We solve in Appendix B the two-site Hubbard model on a rung for arbitrary $t_\perp$ and $|U|$.
 For $n\!=\!1$ there is a crossover from a fermionic insulator to a bosonic insulator at $|U|/t_\perp\!\simeq\!2$.
-For $|U|/t_\perp\!<\!2$, the lowest energy excitation is a single fermion (particle or hole), and hence similar to the fermionic band insulator, which is ground state for $U\!=\!0$.
+For $|U|/t_\perp\!<\!2$, the lowest energy excitation is a single fermion (particle or hole w), and hence similar to the fermionic band insulator, the ground state for $U\!=\!0$.
 On the other hand, for $|U|/t_\perp\!>\!2$ the lowest energy excitation is a pair of fermions.
 In the large $U$ limit, the ground state is a Mott insulator of bosons, with one boson per rung.
+Turning on a small hopping $t$, the system is effectively described by boson Hubbard model on a triangular lattice with one boson per ``site''.

 At $t\!=\!0$ we also find that the extent of the $n\!=\!1$ insulating phase, $(-\mu_c,\mu_c)$ in Fig.~\ref{PhaseDiagram}(b), is reduced with increasing $|U|/t_\perp$.
 Thus the $n\!=\!0$ and $2$ lobes grow in size relative to $n\!=\!1$ as $|U|/t_\perp$ increases.
 We note that the description of the atomic limit phases as `insulators' is justified given that the gap is robust to turning on a small $t\!\neq\!0$ hopping.
+The nature of the charge gap in the insulator changes across the crossover: in the Fermi insulator it is determined by ``charge e'' excitations while in Bose insulator by ``charge 2e'' excitations, as explained above.